ethereum-optimism/Waffle-ERC20-Example/README.md

-# Getting Started with the OVM: Simple ERC20 Token Waffle Tutorial
+# Getting Started with the Optimistic Ethereum: Simple ERC20 Token Waffle Tutorial

 Hi there!
-Welcome to our OVM ERC20 Waffle example!
+Welcome to our Optimistic Ethereum ERC20 Waffle example!

-If your preferred smart contract testing framework is Truffle, see our OVM ERC20 Truffle tutorial here (todo).
+If your preferred smart contract testing framework is Truffle, see our Optimistic Ethereum ERC20 Truffle tutorial [here](https://github.com/ethereum-optimism/Truffle-ERC20-Example).

 If you're interested in writing your first L2-compatible smart contract using Waffle as your smart contract testing framework, then you've come to the right place!
 This repo serves as an example for how go through and compile/test/deploy your contracts on both Ethereum and Optimistic Ethereum.